covjson/specification/spec.md

 A CoverageJSON object with the type `"CoverageCollection"` is a coverage collection object.

+- A coverage collection object may have the member `"profile"` with a string value to indicate that the coverage collection follows a certain structure (e.g. only has coverages with a specific domain or coverage profile).
+See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
+Custom profiles not part of this specification may be given by full URIs only.
 - A coverage collection object must have a member with the name `"coverages"`.
 The value corresponding to `"coverages"` is an array.
 Each element in the array is a coverage object as defined above.
 - A coverage collection object may have a member with the name `"parameters"` where the value is a list of parameter objects.